Latest news, Wikipedia summary, and trend analysis.

 Based on Wikipedia pageviews and search interest, this topic gained significant attention on the selected date.

 Adyghe, also known as West Circassian, is a Northwest Caucasian language spoken by the western subgroups of Circassians.
 Native to Circassia in the Caucasus, it is one of the two official languages of Adygea, the other being Russian.
 It is spoken in Russia, but mainly in Turkey, Jordan, Syria, Iraq and Israel, where Circassians settled after the Circassian genocide by the Russian Empire.
-Adyghe literary language is largely based on the Chemguy dialect, which was chosen for its simplicity, although there was significant input from Shapsug and Bzhedug dialects.
+Adyghe literary language is mainly based on the Chemguy dialect, which was chosen for its grammatical and phonological simplicity, though there was significant input from Shapsug and Bzhedug dialects.

 Read more on Wikipedia →No recent news articles found.